AdobeDocs/experience-manager-core-components.en/help/components/experience-fragment.md

 If you add the Experience Fragment Component to a template, note that it will be automatically localized provided that the Experience Fragments are localized, so what is rendered on the page may vary from the component you explicitly select.
 [See the example above](#example) for more information.

 You can also define an **ID**.
-This option allows you to specify an HTML ID attribute to allow linking directly to the component.
+This option allows to control the unique identifier of the component in the HTML and in the [Data Layer](/help/developing/data-layer/overview.md).

 * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
 * If an ID is specified, it is the responsibility of the author to make sure that it is unique.
-* Changing the ID will result in it also changing in the [Data Layer.](/help/developing/data-layer/overview.md)
+* Changing the ID can have an impact on CSS, JS and Data Layer tracking.

 ## Design Dialog {#design-dialog}